-The Pure Hold Hygiene Handle prototypes were initially trialled at Queen Alexandra Hospital in September 2011 (V1 prototype) and August 2012 (V2 prototype) before currently trialing the final "production version" of the Hygiene Handle in February/March 2013.
+The Purehold PRO hygienic door handle prototypes were initially trialled at Queen Alexandra Hospital in September 2011 (V1 prototype) and August 2012 (V2 prototype) before currently trialing the final "production version" of the Hygiene Handle in February/March 2013.
 Results of both prototype trails can be found below.
 Production version trial results will be published at completion of the current trial.

 Prototype V2 Trial - August 2012

-Eight Hygiene Handles were installed during August 2012 onto 5 separate ward-entry locations and 3 internal locations within the hospital, including the Neonatal Intensive Care Ward, Maternity Wards and Haematology & Oncology Day Units
+Eight Purehold PRO Handles were installed during August 2012 onto 5 separate ward-entry locations and 3 internal locations within the hospital, including the Neonatal Intensive Care Ward, Maternity Wards and Haematology & Oncology Day Units

-The units are being trialled for a 3 month period, and as before, people using the Hygiene Handles are being given a short questionnaire and asked for their comments.
-An initial overview of the initial data received so far is as follows.
-Full results of the production unit trial are anticipated to be avaliable in November/December 2012. .
+The units were originally trialled for a 3 month period, and as before, people using the Purehold PRO Handles were given a short questionnaire and asked for their comments.
+An overview of the initial data received is as follows.

 Comments for August 2012 trial